theNewDynamic/oregonsadventurecoast.com/content/blog/where-to-gear-up-for-adventure-on-oregon-s-adventure-coast.md

 Crabbing and clamming are easy-to-learn activities you can enjoy on your own, but local experts are ready to guide you with the best, most sustainable techniques.
 Be sure to secure your shellfish license!

 * [Indigenous Adventures Guide Service](https://www.indigenousadventuresfishing.com/) Coos Bay ● 541-537-0256 ● Guided fishing trips for salmon, steelhead, shad, smallmouth bass, striped bass, pink fin perch, & sturgeon on the Coos, Coquille, Umpqua, Elk, & Sixes River systems.
 Bottom fishing & crabbing are also available off of the Coos Bay coast.

-  &nbsp;

 * [Wavecrest Discoveries](https://wavecrestdiscoveries.com/) ● P.O Box 1795 ● Coos Bay ● 541-267-4027 ● Marty Giles and Wavecrest Discoveries offer "mind-refreshing" tours of the Southern Oregon Coast, exploring dunes, beaches, tidepools, forests, and waterways.
 Their activities, including clamming and tidepooling, highlight the rich nature, history, and culture of Coos County.

 ## Adventure \#6: Hit the Coastal Biking Trails

 ![](/img/oregon-s-adventure-coast-mountain-biking.jpg)

 Did you know one of the highest-ranked Mountain Biking trails in Oregon is right in our backyard?
 The Whiskey Run Mountain Bike Trails is a one-of-a-kind trail system located about 15 minutes south of Coos Bay off Highway 101, in the mists of the coastal forest.
 Well-maintained trails, moderate climbing, and fun descending through the misty Coos County Forest make this 32-mile trail system worth the drive.
-If Mountain Biking isn't your speed, we're also conveniently located near the[<u>Oregon Coast Bike Route</u>](https://www.oregon.gov/ODOT/Programs/TDD%20Documents/oregon-coast-bike-route-map.pdf), the new [Gravel Cycling Route](https://dirtyfreehub.org/routes/oregon/milli-mania/), and many other road biking destinations.[<u>Click here for the City Bike Riding Trails Map (PDF).</u>](https://www.oregonsadventurecoast.com/img/FSCBW-BIKE-TRAIL-MAPS.pdf)
+If Mountain Biking isn't your speed, we're also conveniently located near the [<u>Oregon Coast Bike Route</u>](https://www.oregon.gov/ODOT/Programs/TDD%20Documents/oregon-coast-bike-route-map.pdf), the new [Gravel Cycling Route](https://dirtyfreehub.org/routes/oregon/milli-mania/), and many other road biking destinations. [<u>Click here for the City Bike Riding Trails Map (PDF).</u>](https://www.oregonsadventurecoast.com/img/FSCBW-BIKE-TRAIL-MAPS.pdf)

 ### **Where to Purchase Bike Gear & Repair Services**